This page documents how to get the GeniePy boilerplate up and running for a new project.

 Download

-Purchase the boilerplate from Gumroad.
+Purchase the boilerplate from Lemon Squeezy.

 After the purchase, you'll be able to download an app-XX.YY.ZZ.zip